This plan describes how, following excessive tarmac delays and to the extent practicable, Myrtle Beach International Airport will:

 Myrtle Beach International Airport has facility constraints that limit our ability to accommodate diverted flights or maintain the airport’s safe operation when experiencing extended delays and strongly encourages aircraft operators to contact the airport Communications Center at (843) 839- 7372 for prior coordination of diverted flights, except in the case of a declared in-flight emergency.
 Specific facility constraints include the following; available ramp space, boarding bridges, and waiting areas.

 Unscheduled inbound commercial aircraft will contact the MYR Air Traffic Control Tower during tower operating hours.
 After tower operating hours, inbound aircraft will contact the Myrtle Beach International Airport Communications Center on CTAF and at 843-839-7372 to coordinate support.

-Contact Information In the event of diversion or other irregular operations’ events, aircraft operators should contact the airport Operations Supervisor or most senior on-duty staff member at 843-839-7372 or email@example.com.
+In the event of diversion or other irregular operations’ events, aircraft operators should contact the Airport Operations Supervisor or most senior on-duty staff member at 843-839-7372 or email@example.com.

 The gates at Myrtle Beach International Airport are operated under common use and controlled by the airport.
 We direct our common use air carrier users to make gates and other facilities available to an air carrier seeking to deplane at a gate, to the maximum extent practicable.
 If an unscheduled aircraft arrives, the airport Communications Center will assign them a gate if available or ground off-load if necessary.

 Myrtle Beach International Airport has defined sterile areas capable of accommodating limited numbers of international passengers.
 We will coordinate with local CBP officials to develop procedures that will allow international passengers who have not yet cleared United States Customs and Border Protection to be deplaned into these sterile areas to the extent practicable.